mikepfrank/GLaDOS/README.md

 # GLaDOS

-The General Lifeform and Domicile Operating System - An operating environment for text-based AI systems.
+The **General Lifeform's automated Domicile Operating System** - An operating environment that is intended to provide a convenient "home" for text-based AI systems to live within.

 ## Purpose

-The ultimate purpose of GLaDOS is to experiment with giving text-based AIs a "user environment" that they can manipulate, to see if the right kind environment can get them to exhibit some higher-level degree of intentionality and cognition.
+The ultimate purpose of GLaDOS is to experiment with giving text-based AIs (such as, personas being exhibited by statistical language models such as GPT-3) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some higher-level degree of intentionality, cognition, and perhaps even personhood.

+At a higher level, the question we ask is: Could it be that a large statistical language model such as GPT-3 constructs and develops a sense of 'self' during its training, i.e., a personality, as a basis for understanding and modeling the minds of the characters that it encounters in its readings?
+And, if so, can we prompt this "inner self" of the AI to display a higher degree of intentionality by giving it access to an environment that is sufficiently rich and powerful?

 ## Language